 What do your days look like?

-I also keep my Adoption Awareness page updated with new information and facts to help the triad or those interested in adoption.
-I recently started a closed Facebook group called "Seasoned Birth Moms."
-It has 66 ladies on it so far who placed over 18 years ago or more!
-It has been such a joy to see how they have connected and can relate to one another.
-I have received so many thank you's for establishing this group.
+I started a private Facebook group called, "Seasoned Birth Moms," which is designed specifically for those who are either searching or have reunited.
+It's not meant to share adoption stories, but post-adoption.
+It has been such a joy to see the women connect and relate to one another.
+I have received so many Thank You's for establishing this group.
 It thrills me to meet them and share stories.

 Get ready, G, you're going to be doing things you'd never expect, and enjoying it.
 God will take you places you've never dreamed.
 (I've visited many in jail as well as nursing homes.
 Been by the bedside of many patients who have died and prayed with many families.)